Microwave64/Ceng111/Summer_Internship/README.md

-# Introduction to Computer Science and Progressing
+# My First Work Experience in Computer Science, Meteksan Matbaa Summer Internship
 I have worked in IT team of Meteksan Matbaa as an intern in July - August 2023.
 I have took part in a project of this department
 Our responsiblity in this project is, creating a program which can estimate future values of wanted datas and write them into a excel table.